romaintrovallet/tutorials/NCS_BLE_DFU.md

 ![Picture of the terminal where we can see the boot sequence](img/NCS/BLE/output_log_pre-2.png)

-If you missed it, you can still press the `RESET` button What's to note is the build time of the application
+If you missed it, you can still press the `RESET` button You should note the build time in the Serial Communication log It's visible at the start of the application log

 ___